 Finding a job

 I had no idea what was awaiting me upon completion of the TEFL course at TtMadrid.
 I had the intention of staying in the city and finding work teaching English but was not sure how it would all fit into place, for example, if there would be a language barrier, if people would hire me without experience, etc. I needn’t have worried.
-There are plenty of teaching jobs in Madrid.
-Despite high unemployment rates in Spain, there is a constant, if not nowadays heightened, need for qualified English teachers, which is great news for us!
+There are plenty of teaching jobs in Madrid and a constant, if not nowadays heightened, need for qualified English teachers, which is great news for us!
 The guys at Tt, as well as grads who came into the school, reassured us that there was plenty of work to go round which was a real comfort.
 I remember thinking ‘well if they can do it, so can I’–and I was right.

 I received what felt like thousands of phone calls, voicemails and emails from academies wanting to set up interviews.
 I’m not going to lie; it was slightly overwhelming.
 There was the dreaded fear of when a number called you and you had no idea if the person on the other end could speak any English.
 However, the more calls that came in, the more used to it I got and knew the key things to ask for.
 I also saw it as a great way to practice my very basic Spanish.
 I would highly recommend learning the alphabet and numbers well as these will most definitely be needed.
 Oh, that and the @ sign in Spanish is arroba.
 Emails were of course easier as you had time to think of the response and could use my good old trusted friend, Google translate.